Public Health (International) MPH

 The course introduces essential learning skills for postgraduate level study, with particular emphasis on the challenges facing those returning to study.
 A reflective learning approach will form the basis of career-long independent learning and continued professional development.

 You’ll be able to use University facilities for independent study, such as computing facilities and the Health Sciences library, with its extensive collection of online journals.
-You will also have access to the newly refurbished Worsley Building with new teaching space and post-graduate social space.
+You will also have access to the newly refurbished Worsley Building with new teaching spaces and a social space specifically for post-graduate students.

 Assessment